Just-Some-Bots/MusicBot/_docs/installing/raspbian.md

 This guide is broken into three sections depending on your version of Raspberry Pi OS or Raspbian.
 If you're unsure which version you have, you can find out by using the following command:
 `lsb_release -s -d`
-It should output something similar to the one of the following:
+It should output something similar to one of the following:
 `Debian GNU/Linux 12 (bookworm)`  *or* `Raspbian GNU/Linux 10 (buster)`
 We're interested in the last two bits of info, the number and code-name.